How to Deal with Negative feelings

 "He that is slow to anger is better than the mighty; and he that ruleth his spirit than he that taketh a city."--Proverbs 16:32

 Four Kinds: Control, Act-Out, Suppress, Feed

-CONTROL: You cannot control a feeling.
-Therefore, whenever you try to control a feeling all that you really accomplish is to give that feeling attention.
-Control includes attempts to: change, become, develop, improve, modify.
-The rule is: the feelings you resist persist.
+CONTROL: You cannot control a feeling, because a feeling is a reaction to a sensation that you did not prevent.
+Therefore, whenever you try to control a feeling, all that you really accomplish is to give that feeling time, attention, and energy.

-ACT-OUT: You often become frustrated with trying to control negative feelings because that only increases then.
-In order to get some relief from the energy of a negative feeling--you choose to act-out that negative feeling.
-Even though you do get some immediate relief because the feeling is dissipated (released) from your acting it out--you have only reinforced that feeling.
-That is, the more you act-out a feeling the more you encourage it to return.
-This is why the ventilation, expression, or release of feelings is NOT a solution but only a short-term fix that leads to long-term problems.
-The rule is: what you act on you reinforce.
+Even though you do get some immediate relief, because the feeling is dissipated (released) from your acting it out--you have only reinforced that feeling.
+That is, the more you act out a feeling, the more you encourage it to return.
+This is why the ventilation, expression, or the release of feelings is not a solution, but only a short-term fix that leads to long-term problems.
+It is common knowledge that what you practice gets stronger, not weaker.